icub-tech-iit/documentation/docs/icub_robot_calibration/icub3-stator-rotor-autocalibration.md

     `(right_leg-eb11-j2_3), src CAN1, adr 2` -> adr 2 is the second joint defined in `right_leg-eb11-j2_3`, so `joint 3`

-## Put the values in the `.xml` files
+## Put the values in the `XML` files
-Once the value of the autocalibration is retrieved, just put it in the correspondant [.xml](https://github.com/robotology/robots-configuration/tree/master/iCubGenova09/hardware/mechanicals) file
+Once the value of the autocalibration is retrieved, just put it in the correspondant [`XML`](https://github.com/robotology/robots-configuration/tree/master/iCubGenova09/hardware/mechanicals) file.

 For the value retrieved above we need to modify hte `joint 0` column of [file](https://github.com/davidetome/robots-configuration/blob/master/iCubGenova09/hardware/mechanicals/right_leg-eb10-j0_1-mec.xml) and set `AutoCalibration` back to `0`: